UdayLab/PAMI/docs/manuals/utilityDatabase.md

       Pen   Book:7:2   5

-### Utility temporal database
+# Describe the Utility temporal database with an example?
-An utility temporal database is constitutes of timestamp, tid, items, and their corresponding utility values.
+An utility temporal database consists of timestamp, tid, items, and their corresponding utility values.
 A sample utility temporal database generated from the set of items, I={Bread, Jam, Butter, Pen, Books, Bat}, is shown in below table: